foam-framework/foam/tutorial/todo/6-canned-query.md

 clusters.
 They can also provide an `order` property to specify the order within each section, independently.

-For our purposes here, we just want to set `order` on each query:
+For our purposes here, we only have one group, so we'll just set `order` on each
+query:
 {% highlight js %}
 cannedQueryDAO: [
   this.CannedQuery.create({